adamchainz/blacken-docs/README.rst

 Usage
 =====

-blacken-docs is a commandline tool that rewrites documentation files in place.
+blacken-docs is a command line tool that rewrites documentation files in place.
 It supports Markdown, reStructuredText, and LaTex files.
 Additionally, you can run it on Python files to reformat Markdown and reStructuredText within docstrings.